wyguo/TSIS/README.md

 ## Tab panel 2: Isoform switch analysis

-There are five sections in this panel.
+There are four sections in this panel.

 ### Input data files
 Three types of information are required for TSIS analysis.